How long have you worked at Royal Papworth Hospital?

 What made you choose a career in cardiology?

-How are you feeling about the move to the new hospital?
+What are you most looking forward to about the new hospital?